The best WordPress forum plugins make it simple and easy to create dedicated communities on your WordPress website.

 Forym (opens in new tab) is a nice modern-looking fully responsive forum which actually aims to combine features of traditional forums with the question and answer variant which is currently gaining in popularity.
 One way this is represented, is by being able to vote answers up or down.

 You got forums, you got Q&A sites, but why not go one step further and create your own social network?
-This is what WP Symposium Pro aims to provide.
+This is what WP Symposium Pro (opens in new tab) aims to provide.
 Its plugin adds features to your WordPress site such as user profiles, activity walls, and friends invitation.
 You have the ability to create forums, discussion boards and product question forums.
-Private messaging is also supported, and so is embedding YouTube videos, and image galleries.
+Private messaging is also supported (with image and video sharing), and so is embedding YouTube videos, and image galleries.

-As you’d imagine, it’s not as easy to set up as just a basic forum like the others on this list offer, but the potential is much greater with WP Symposium Pro and that in itself could convince many to take the leap.
+As you’d imagine, it is not as easy to set up as just a basic forum like the others on this list offer, but the potential is much greater with WP Symposium Pro and that in itself could convince many to take the leap.
+Not to mention, WP Symposium Pro integrates quite seamlessly with most WordPress themes.